ochotzas/code-evaluator/README.md

 - Compare the actual output with the expected output.
 - Visual diff between actual and expected output.
 - Option to upload an expected output file.
-- Error handling for code execution errors.
+- Option to manually enter the expected output.
-- Responsive and user-friendly interface.
+- Create an assignment with a description and the expected output ([see below](#createpost-an-assignment-using-the-api)).

 ## Prerequisites